“Failure to understand why I use a white cane on your part, does not constitute an explanation on my part.” ~Steph McCoy

 “Everybody, including people with disabilities, makes assumptions.
 Problems arise when we are not open to learning our assumption was wrong.” ~Libby Thaw

-*Image: “Real Beauty Transcends Barriers” with a sexy midi dress, black shoes, handbag and the most important accessory – the white cane.
+Image: The quote “Real Beauty Transcends Barriers” is on an image of a floor length oval mirror.
+Overlapping a small portion of the mirror is a sexy red midi dress, black heels, handbag and the most important accessory – the white cane.

 Back when I was a youngster through my high school years, there were many days I wished I could just disappear.
 I was a prime target for bullying in school because I was so quiet, shy, and afraid, and after school homelife wasn’t much better.